karannewatia/Mycelium/crypto/code/python_version/README.md

 To test the time taken for 10 ciphertext-ciphertext multiplications:
 - `python multiplication_test.py`

-The costs we got when benchmarking on our machine are in `crypto_user_costs.txt`.
+The costs we got when benchmarking on our machine are in `crypto_costs.txt`.

 To play around with the FHE implementation:
 - change the variables (lgP, lgM, lgN, l) in `input_gen.py` as needed